SvenDowideit/docker-cli-plugins/README.md

-# docker-helloworld
+# docker-cli-plugins

-Docker cli hello world cli plugin examples.
+Docker cli cli plugin examples.
 This repo can be checked out into `~/.docker/cli-plugins`

 This repo contains several Docker CLI plugins:
 * main.go - `docker-helloworld`: to be built `go build -o docker-helloworld main.go`
 * `docker-env` - utterly simplistic bash example that can be run using `docker env`
 * `docker-all` - run whatever docker command follows `all` on all swarm nodes (should work in standalone too)
 * `docker-prune` - run `docker system prune -f --volumes` on all swarm nodes (should work in standalone too)
+* `docker-ex` - a swarm aware `docker exec` that lets you run a command on any service - on all tasks (including interactivly)

 main.go comes from https://github.com/docker/cli - in cli-plugins/examples